NEW: The UK lawyer for alleged victims is in the U.S. and has more clients

 Dozens of people have been arrested in the phone-hacking investigation, which has been running more than a year, but no one has been charged.

-The British lawyer representing dozens of alleged News Corp. phone-hacking victims is in New York this week, exploring options for a U.S. case against the company.
+The British lawyer representing dozens of alleged News Corp. phone-hacking victims was in New York last week, exploring options for a U.S. case against the company.

-Attorney Mark Lewis told CNN he is representing three or four new clients, one of whom is believed to be a U.S. citizen, who say their phones were hacked while they were on U.S. soil.
+Attorney Mark Lewis said he is representing three or four new clients, one of whom is believed to be a U.S. citizen, who say their phones were hacked while they were on U.S. soil.

-There are also many potential new clients, Lewis said.
+There are also many other potential new clients, Lewis said.

 The British government set up the Leveson Inquiry, an independent investigation led by a judge, in the wake of the scandal.
 Two parliamentary committees also are looking into media conduct.